 Photron Inc. recently introduced the new FASTCAM Mini AX 100 featuring unparalleled light sensitivity and low noise performance.
 This new camera is capable of achieving ISO 40,000 for monochrome and ISO 16,000 for color.
 Applications include on-board and off-board automotive safety testing, defense/aerospace research, biomechanics, material sciences, fluidics (PIV), and life sciences.

 This year at Photonics West, Andrew Bridges with Photron focused on his company’s line of miniature high speed cameras.

 Tim Callenbach gave us a closer look at two of Photron’s newest high-speed camera systems.

 Photron launched two new high speed imaging solutions for slow motion analysis at Photonics West 2015.
 Andrew Bridges broke down both of the camera’s features and specifications for us this year.
 Watch the video to see if they can provide you with a solution for your next slow motion analysis application.

-An incorrect or poorly lit subject affects the image, regardless of the quality of a camera system.
-Therefore the illumination source is just as important as the camera's resolution and sensitivity.
-For high-speed imaging applications, a wide range of light sources can be utilized.
-See how a laser can be used for illumination in these four high speed imaging application examples.
+An incorrect or poorly lit subject affects the image, regardless of camera system quality.
+Therefore, the illumination source is just as important as the camera's resolution and sensitivity.
+See how a laser can be used for illumination in these four high-speed imaging application examples.

 Particle Imaging Velocimetry (PIV) can be extremely useful for the analysis of turbulent flow, transient flow, micro flow, and 3D volumetric flow studies within automotive, aerospace, bio-tech/medical, marine propulsion, electronics, and scientific research industries.
 Photron presents a technique using high speed FASTCAM cameras to obtain the time dependent velocity distributions in a Field-Of-View (FOV) of single and multi-phase flows which are very fast, turbulent, and complex.